Top Three Picks for Home Security in Tulsa, OK

 Tulsa Police Department

 The Tulsa Police Department sends patrol officers when your burglar alarm activates.
 Approximately 740 police officers and 168 civilians work for the TPD.
 The department is spread across three divisions—Gilcrease, Riverside, and Mingo Valley.
-To see what division serves your area, visit the TPD Police Stations website.

 The TPD wants to make life safer for all Tulsa residents and tourists, so they make several crime prevention and safety resources available to the community.
 Here are a few worth checking out: